evanw/esbuild/docs/architecture.md

 * **Avoid doing unnecessary work**

     For example, many bundlers have intermediate stages where they write out JavaScript code and read it back in using another tool.
-This is work is unnecessary because if the tools used the same data structures, no conversion would be needed.
+This work is unnecessary because if the tools used the same data structures, no conversion would be needed.

 * **Transparently support both ES6 and CommonJS module syntax**